MaterializeInc/terraform-provider-materialize/docs/resources/source_table_postgres.md

 - `comment` (String) Comment on an object in the database.
 - `database_name` (String) The identifier for the table database in Materialize.
 Defaults to `MZ_DATABASE` environment variable if set or `materialize` if environment variable is not set.
 - `exclude_all_constraints` (Boolean) Leave every upstream constraint out of the table.
+Cannot be combined with `exclude_constraints`.
 Requires Materialize v26.42 or later.
 - `exclude_columns` (List of String) Exclude specific columns when reading data from PostgreSQL.
 - `exclude_constraints` (List of String) Names of upstream `PRIMARY KEY`, `UNIQUE` or `NOT NULL` constraints to leave out of the table, so they can later be dropped in PostgreSQL without stalling the source.
 Names are case sensitive.
 Requires Materialize v26.42 or later.
 - `ownership_role` (String) The ownership role of the object.